nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <h4>Terraform State RM</h4>

-`terraform state rm` is used to remove a resource from the Terraform state file without deleting it from the real infrastructure.
+➜ `terraform state rm` is used to remove a resource from the Terraform state file without deleting it from the real infrastructure.<br>
-Just like we use `terraform import` to bring an external resource (e.g., an EC2 instance) into Terraform, we can use `terraform state rm` to remove a resource from Terraform’s state without deleting it from AWS.
+➜ Just like we use `terraform import` to bring an external resource (e.g., an EC2 instance) into Terraform, <br>
+➜ we can use `terraform state rm` to remove a resource from Terraform’s state without deleting it from AWS.

 >if you want to manage the resource manually (also you need to remove block in `main.tf` file manually).